aleesha-w/BERT--Updated-Implementation-on-Ubuntu-Corpus/README.md

     --use_tpu=True \
     --tpu_name=grpc://10.91.24.210:8470
 ```
-After training, you may save the model and evaluation checkpoints by exporting them from the Google Bucket. \
+After training, you may save the checkpoints by exporting them from the Google Bucket.

 ## Evaluation